abdorrahmani/CryptoLens/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please make sure to update tests as appropriate.
+Please make sure to:
+- Update tests as appropriate
+- Follow the existing code style
+- Add documentation for new features
+- Update the README if necessary

 ## 📝 License